- How is Ovation Concrete Countertop SealerTM different?

 One food substance that is particularly challenging for Ovation is Tabasco Sauce (a brand of hot pepper sauce).
 Tabasco Sauce can permanently damage the sealer if left on too long.
 The general rule of thumb for Ovation is to wipe up spills promptly, and in general most substances should not be allowed to sit for more than 1 hour.

 A: No. You should take care not to get acetone on a surface sealed with Ovation.
 Isopropyl alcohol is also damaging to Ovation.
+Acetone causes damage in less than one hour; alcohol takes longer to cause damage.

 These solvents will dissolve Ovation and cause it to become very soft and lose its protective ability.
 Wiping up spilled acetone can physically remove cured Ovation.

 The damage from acetone and alcohol may not be readily apparent, but the solvents do affect the finish and reduce its ability to protect the surface.
-In the stain test photo you saw above, the damage from acetone and alcohol were not visible because of the angle of the photo and also because the surface was completely dry.

 A: Ovation is a breathable finish.
 After some time, water will go through the coating of Ovation and soak into the concrete.
 These are not water marks in the sealer, they are simply wet concrete.
 The concrete will dry out on its own.
 See below about water penetration.